onhernandes/sounder/README.md

 - fluent-ffmpeg
 - ffmetadata

 Data is sent to MongoDB then is stored as pending downloads.
-The api itself checks for pending downloads and starts new ones if needed each 5 minutes.
-Simple.
+You can use the files in cli/ to execute mass operations like downloading and sending to Spotify.

 -----------